 Annahar explains the specifics of the law and voting system.

 The country will be divided into 15 electoral constituencies (comprising one or more districts/Qadaa) as follows:

-- Beirut will be divided into two districts comprising Ashrafieh, Rmeil and Saifi (8 seats); and Ras Beirut, Dar al-Marisah, Mina al-Hosn, Zaqqat al-Balat, Mazra'a, Musaytbah and Bashoura (11 seats).
+- Beirut will be divided into two districts comprising Ashrafieh, Rmeil, Mdawar, and Saifi (8 seats); and Ras Beirut, Dar al-Marisah, Mina al-Hosn, Zaqqat al-Balat, Mazra'a, Musaytbah, Al Marfaa, and Bashoura (11 seats).

 - Mount Lebanon will be divided into four districts comprising Jbeil and Keserwan (8 seats); Metn (8 seats); Baabda (6 seats); and Chouf and Aley (13 seats).

-- South Lebanon will be divided into three districts comprising Sidon and Jezzine (5 seats); Tyre, Bint Jbeil and Zahrani (10 seats), and Nabatiyeh, Marjayoun, Hasbayya (8 seats).
+- South Lebanon will be divided into three districts comprising Sidon and Jezzine (5 seats); Tyre and Zahrani (7 seats), and Nabatiyeh, Marjayoun, Hasbayya, and Bint Jbeil (11 seats).

 - The Beqaa will be divided into three districts comprising Baalbek and Hermel (10 seats); Zahle (7 seats); and West Beqaa and Rashaya (6 seats).

 - North Lebanon will be divided into three districts comprising Akkar (7 seats); Tripoli and Minieh-Danniyeh (11 seats); Zgharta, Koura, Batroun, and Bsharre (10 seats).

 Candidates shall form lists at least 40 days prior to elections day.
 The lists shall comply with the seat allocation to electoral constituencies, as well as with the confessional and religious distribution of these seats.